Modelling DDoS Attacks in IoT Networks using Machine Learning: Conclusion

 We also examined the use of regression models to support network administrators in transiting from reactive to proactive network management approach.
-Logistic, Kernel Ridge, and Support Vector Regression models (LGR, KRR, and SVR) were investigated for their abilities to correctly predict an attack before it occurs.
+LGR, KRR, and SVR were investigated for their abilities to correctly predict attacks before they occur.
 LGR gave the best prediction accuracy at 98.6\%, followed by KRR at 97.9\%, while SVR had the worst performance at 94.64\%.
 The $R^2$ values for the LGR and KRR were 0.94 and 0.91 respectively, representing closeness to actual values; while their RMSE values were respectively 0.12 and 0.14.
 SVR was significantly off the mark for these metrics.
 In essence, LGR and KRR are both capable for predicting imminent threats, with LGR being slightly better.

-This work only considered traffic counts, time and status in determining DDoS attack, in future works, other features such as source and destination IP addresses or ports can be considered.
+This work only considered traffic counts, time and status in determining DDoS attack.
+In future works, other features such as source and destination IP addresses or ports can be considered.
 Similarly, only the possible future attack times were considered, potential future research could consider the target machine or subnet.
 Finally, in CPS-IoT systems, attack detection and prediction through the use of network topology graphs could be another avenue for future research work.